-Memoir generally refers to a personal account of a particular period in your life, often your career, a traumatic event, a particular challenge, or other special circumstances.
-Memoir aims not to encompass your entire life, but to provide insight into a specific aspect.
+Memoir generally refers to a personal account of a particular period in your life, often your career, a traumatic event, a particular challenge, or other special circumstance.
+Memoir aims not to encompass a chronology of your life, but to provide insight into a specific period or aspect.

 If you were writing an autobiography for professional publication, a publisher would expect you to observe these distinctions.

-However, when you learn how to write an autobiography for personal reasons, your primary objective is only to provide a few answers to questions others may not know they have.
+However, when you learn how to write an autobiography for personal reasons, your primary objective is single.

 The more your autobiography (or memoir) follows a traditional story structure, the more it will capture and sustain attention.
-The easiest way to create a story structure is to focus your story on a major life goal, and the successes and setbacks related to the goal.
+The easiest way to create a story structure is to focus your story on a major life goal, and the successes and setbacks related to that single goal.